NicoJanE/STM32F4/Howtos/howto_create_A_dev_container.md

 ## ✨ Features

+## ✨ Features
-- Project with Bare-metal C project demonstrating:
+  - Project with Bare-metal C/C++ projects demonstrating:
     - Custom **linker script** usage
     - How **startup** code integrates with the linker script
     - Implementation of C system calls for functions like `printf()` and `scanf()`
     - A working USART (serial interface) for serial input\output (e.g., PuTTY)
     - Use of memory-mapped hardware registers
-- Project with Bare-metal C++ project demonstrating functional the same as the C-Project
+  - Built using `make` (no IDE dependency, VSC supported)
+  - C Project (project-1_c)
+    - Demonstrates polymorphic design in C to support multiple independent applications (`app1`, `app2`)
+    - Each app can be configured separately to perform its task
+    - Demonstrates:
+      - USART communication (tested with PuTTY)
+      - Blinking LEDs
+      - Includes standard C runtime integration (e.g., `malloc`, `printf`, `scanf`) through custom system call implementations
+  - C++ Project (project-1_cpp)
+      - Same basic functions as in the C project.
+Startup code in C rest in C++
+      - Improved Makefile
-- A **makefile** to build the program
+      - Utility to display include dependencies
   - Preconfigured **Visual Studio Code files**:
     - `launch.json` to flash and debug the program
     - `tasks.json` to build and run commands inside the container

 <br>